 - 5.14.
 Where a supplier wishes to include additional eligibility criteria, these criteria must demonstrate that the customer is both on a low income AND vulnerable, or wholly or mainly in fuel poverty.
-We must be satisfied that customers meeting the criteria will wholly or mainly be people in fuel poverty or in a fuel poverty risk group. - Low Income: This can be indicated by receipt of benefits other than those outlined above, or low earned income.
+We must be satisfied that customers meeting the criteria will wholly or mainly be people in fuel poverty or in a fuel poverty risk group.32 - Low Income: This can be indicated by receipt of benefits other than those outlined above, or low earned income.
 We will check the proposed eligibility criteria to ensure that it targets those on low income, and that the process adopted by a supplier ensures that the sources or indicators of this are recorded, and that evidence of eligibility is available.
 The low income threshold is aligned to the government's child tax credit threshold. - Vulnerability: A supplier must determine and be able to evidence the vulnerabilities it wishes to include.
 Vulnerability can include medical, social or age-related vulnerability.
 The criteria should be clearly specified, with reasons for their inclusion.
-For vulnerable older people, the minimum age threshold should be the same as the government's pensionable age for women at: - o April 2018 (SY8), - April 2019 (SY9), and - April 2010 (SY10).
+For vulnerable older people, the minimum age threshold should be the same as the government's pensionable age for women at April 2021 (SY11).